GigFlorida/GigFlorida/GigFloridaMicroFinanceMicroCredit.md

 A great scale of organizations is regarded as μCredit™|MicroCredit™ and μFinance™|MicroFinance™ institutes.
 They are those that offer credits and other financial services to the representatives of financially disadvantaged strata of the population (except for extremely financially disadvantaged strata).

 - μCredit™|MicroCredit™ and μFinance™|MicroFinance™ is increasingly being considered as one of the most effective tools of reducing poverty by enabling
 - μCredit™|MicroCredit™ to the Financially Disadvantaged.
 - μCredit™|MicroCredit™ and μFinance™|MicroFinance™ has a significant role in bridging the gap between formal financial institutions and the rural financially disadvantaged.
 - μCredit™|MicroCredit™ and μFinance™|MicroFinance™ Institutions (MFIs) accesses financial resources from the Banks and other mainstream Financial Institutions and provide financially and support services to the financially disadvantaged.

 MFIs are the pivotal overseas organizations in each country that make individual μCredit™|MicroCredit™ and μFinance™|MicroFinance™ loans directly to:
-- villagers,
+- villagers
-- microentrepreneurs,
+- microentrepreneurs
-- impoverished women, and
+- impoverished women
-- financially disadvantaged families.
+- financially disadvantaged families

 An overseas MFI is like a small bank with the same challenges and capital needs confronting any expanding small venture but with the added responsibility of serving economically marginalized populations.
 Many MFIs are creditworthy and well-run with proven records of success, many are operationally self-sufficient.

 Various types of institutions offer μCredit™|MicroCredit™ and μFinance™|MicroFinance™:
-- credit unions,
+- credit unions
-- commercial banks,
+- commercial banks
-- NGOs (Non-governmental Organizations),
+- Non-governmental Organizations (NGO)
-- cooperatives, and
+- cooperatives
-- sectors of government banks.
+- sectors of government banks

 The emergence of “for-profit” MFIs is growing.
+In the United Staes of America (USA), in Miami, Florida, BitCoin/MiamiCoin Technology Centers
 In India, these ‘for-profit’ MFIs are referred to as Non-Banking Financial Companies (NBFC).
-NGOs mainly work in remote rural areas thereby providing financial services to people with no access to banking services.
+(NGO)'s mainly work in remote rural areas thereby providing financial services to people with no access to banking services.

-The term “transformation,” or commercialization, of a μCredit™|MicroCredit™ and μFinance™|MicroFinance™ institution (MFI), refers to a change in legal status from an unregulated nonprofit or non-governmental organization (NGO) into a regulated, for-profit institution.
-Regulated, transformed organizations differ from nonprofits in that they are held to performance and capital adequacy standards and are supervised by a financial authority, typically the central bank of the country where they are registered.
+The terms “Transformation,” or "Commercialization" of a μFinance™|MicroFinance™ institution (MFI), using the μCredit™|MicroCredit™ format for deserving clients, refers to a change in legal status from an "Unregulated Nonprofit (501(c)3)" or "Non-Governmental Organization (NGO)" into a regulated, for-profit institution.
+Regulated, Transformed Organizations differ from nonprofits in that they are held to performance and capital adequacy standards and are supervised by a financial authority, typically the Central Bank of the country where they are registered.

 A transformed MFI also attracts equity investors.
 The equity investors want to ensure that the values of their investments are maintained or enhanced and elect Board members who share a common vision for the new for-profit institution.
-Among transformed MFIs, varying classifications of regulated institutions exist, the strictest being banks — rural banks and thrift banks — followed by non-bank financial institutions.
-Different countries have varied names for these regulated MFIs.
+Among transformed MFIs, varying classifications of regulated institutions exist, the strictest being:
+- banks
+- rural banks and thrift banks
+- followed by non-bank financial institution and/or Company (NBFC).
+Internationally, different countries have varied names for these regulated MFIs.

 The μCredit™|MicroCredit™ and μFinance™|MicroFinance™ sector consistently focuses on understanding the needs of the financially disadvantaged and on devising better ways of delivering services in line with their requirements, developing the most efficient and effective mechanisms to deliver finance to the financially disadvantaged.
 Continuous efforts towards automation of operations are steadily improving inefficiency.
 The automated systems have also helped accelerate the growth rate of the μCredit™|MicroCredit™ and μFinance™|MicroFinance™ sector.